-Unless otherwise stated all pictures on Berlioz Photos pages have been scanned from engravings, paintings, postcards and other publications in our own collection.
+Unless otherwise stated all pictures on Berlioz Photos page have been scanned from engravings, paintings, postcards and other publications in our own collection.
 All rights of reproduction reserved.

 The original copy of this portrait by Joseph Stieler, dated 1819, is in the Beethoven House in Bonn.

-Beethoven’s statue was inaugurated in August 1845.
-Berlioz attended the inauguration celebrations held on 10-12 August and wrote a report on it, which was later incorporated in the 2nd Epilogue of the Soirées de l’orchestre (1852).
+Beethoven’s statue in Boon was inaugurated in August 1845 in a ceremony that had been instigated by Liszt and to which leading musicians from all over Europe were invited.
+Berlioz attended the inauguration celebrations held on 10-12 August and wrote a report on it in the Journal des Débats of 22 August and 3 September 1849, which was later incorporated in the 2nd Epilogue of the Soirées de l’orchestre (1852).